 Reduced port valves:

-Reduced-port valves closure elements limit the flow.
+Reduced-port valve closure elements limit the flow.
 The flow area (seating) of that port of the closure element is substantially smaller than the full port.
 It is approximately one pipe diameter on gate valves and 60 percent of the full bore on the ball valves.

 The primary purpose of reduced-port valves is to regulate the flow by reducing the flow or through throttling.